 Celebrating Hanukkah with your family is awesome, but celebrating it with your community can offer a special kind of comfort and connection.
 Kylie Ora Lobell, a mom of two based in Los Angeles and the President of KOL Digital Marketing, says that each year, she seeks out community celebrations in her area and brings her kids.

 “There are multiple Hanukkah fairs where we do community lightings, play games, get our faces painted, eat delicious donuts and have fun with other kids and parents who live near us,” Lobell says.
-“Last year, [Los Angeles] Mayor Karen Bass came out to address us and send us well wishes, which was awesome.”
+“One year, [Los Angeles] Mayor Karen Bass came out to address us and send us well wishes, which was awesome.”

 2. Become the ‘Hanukkah parent’ at school